TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 Spoofax also generates pretty-printing rules from your syntax definition.
 You can find these rules in `src-gen/pp/<name>-pp.str`.

 There is already a menu entry named `Format` that uses the strategy `pp-debug` in the `trans/pp.str` file to pretty-print a MiniJava file.
-However, to add parentheses to your MiniJava program following the priority rules from your syntax definition, it is important that you add the `include/MiniJava-parenthesize` to the imports and also change the strategy `pp-MiniJava-string` to apply the parenthesize strategies to your ast.

-    module pp

-    imports
-      ...
-      include/MiniJava-parenthesize
-      ...

-    pp-MiniJava-string =
-      parenthesize-MiniJava
-    ; prettyprint-SDF-start-symbols
-    ; !V([], <id>)
-    ; box2text-string(|120)

-    ...

-The strategies from `include/MiniJava-parenthesize` obey the priority rules of your syntax definition.

 You might need to import the generated `src-gen/pp/*-pp.str` files here if your start symbols are not defined in the main SDF3 module.
 {: .notice .notice-warning}